Career HubResume

 9. Showcase your skills

 A well-crafted Skills section can set you apart from other candidates.
-Tailor your skills list to the job requirements, emphasizing those most relevant to the position.
+Tailor your relevant skills list to the job requirements, emphasizing those most appropriate for the position.

 While a Skills section is valuable for showcasing your hard skills, it's also important to sprinkle them throughout your resume (alongside soft skills) to show how you achieved impact.